AnClark/faust-vst/README.md

 Or you may add a definition like the following to the beginning of your Faust
 source:

-    nvoices "16";
+    declare nvoices "16";

 If both are specified then the command line option takes precedence.
-Using `-nvoices 0` (or `nvoices "0";` in the Faust source) creates an ordinary effect plugin without MIDI note processing.
+Using `-nvoices 0` (or `declare nvoices "0";` in the Faust source) creates an ordinary effect plugin without MIDI note processing.
 This is also the default if none of these options are specified.

 MTS Support
 -----------